maxmind/MaxMind-DB-Reader-php/README.md

 sudo make install
 ```

 You then must load your extension.
-The recommend method is to add the
+The recommended method is to add the
 following to your `php.ini` file:

 ```